What is Inference at the Edge?

 How is it achieved?

 Inference requires a pre-trained deep neural network model.
-Typically this is achieved by feeding millions of data points into a framework so that the model gradually gains the intelligence it needs to predict the correct answer.
-Typical frameworks that are used as the basis of these deep neural network models include Tensorflow, MxNet and Caffe.
+The model is trained by feeding as many data points as possible into a framework to provide the best possible accuracy.
+Typical frameworks that are used as the basis of these deep neural network models include: Tensorflow, MxNet and Caffe.

 Once the model is trained, then there are a couple of intermediate steps that are required before it can be used for inference.
 In our case, we provide a range of Intel processor based boards that are suitable for AI applications and the Intel OpenVINO suite is an ideal tool to use.
 One of the constituents of OpenVINO is a Model Optimizer tool that facilitates the transition between the training and deployment environment, performs static model analysis, and adjusts deep learning models for optimal execution on the target device, perhaps one of the Concurrent Technologies rugged server boards.
 The Model Optimizer produces an Intermediate Representation (IR) of the network, which can be read, loaded, and inferred with the Inference Engine, another key part of the OpenVINO toolkit.